3qnexx/nexxPLAY-android/readme.md

 ## Changelog

 ### v6.0.00
-- completely re-written SDK with all Features, provided by Web and iOS
+- completely re-written SDK with all Features, also provided by Web and iOS
 - for Migration Issues, please contact 3Q nexx Support